Steve Addazio

-Stephen Robert Addazio (born June 1, 1959) is an American football coach, broadcaster, and former player.
+Stephen Robert Addazio (born June 1, 1959) is an American college football coach, broadcaster, and former player.
 He became a color commentator for ESPN's college football broadcasts before the 2024 season.
 Before becoming a broadcaster, Addazio served as a high school and college coach for almost forty years, most recently as the offensive line coach for Texas A&M University.
 He served as the head football coach at Temple University from 2011 to 2012, Boston College from 2013 to 2019, and Colorado State University from 2020 to 2021.
 Before that, he was an offensive assistant for several college teams, including six seasons as an offensive line coach, assistant head coach, and offensive coordinator for the Florida Gators and was a part of two BCS National Championship Game-winning coaching staffs under head coach Urban Meyer.

 College career

 Addazio was a four-year starter at Central Connecticut from 1978 to 1981 and earned tryouts with the NFL's New England Patriots, USFL's Jacksonville Bulls and CFL's Ottawa Rough Riders.
 He earned his bachelor's (1981) and master's (1985) degrees from Central Connecticut State University.